 Queen Elizabeth is among Royal fans of the show.
 She has spotted errors in various episodes, according to the Daily Telegraph.
 She noted a WWI soldier was wearing medals awarded in WWII.
 The Queen also has been a guest at Highclere Castle.

-Anna Robbins stated that she sources many vintage clothes for the show from trips home to her native Scotland, where second-hand stores are less picked-over.
+Costume designer Anna Mary Scott Robbins stated that she sources many vintage clothes for the show from trips home to her native Scotland, where second-hand stores are less picked-over.
 She also goes to Paris once a year to buy costumes.

 Julian Fellowes' inspiration for his original story came from authors such as Edith Wharton ("The Buccaneers") and close friend Henry James's general research of the novel's time period and subject matter.
 He also sourced the 1989 book "To Marry an English Lord".
 Elizabeth McGovern's character Cora, was the first one that he developed.

-In Disney's Cinderella (2015) Rose (James) and Daisy (McShera) play almost the opposite roles as they do in Downton.
+In Disney's Cinderella (2015) Rose (Lily James) and Daisy (Sophie McShera) play almost the opposite roles as they do in Downton.
 In Cinderella, James is a servant whilst McShera is an aristocrat.
 While in Downton James plays an aristocrat and McShera plays a servant.

 In the 2012 book "The Chronicles of Downton Abbey: A New Era," authors Jessica Fellowes and Matthew Sturgis clarify that although Cora's late father (who has been identified on the show as Isidore Levinson, a dry-goods magnate from Cincinnati, Ohio) was Jewish, her mother, Martha, was Episcopalian and raised Cora likewise.

-STV, the Scottish counterpart to ITV, irked viewers for refusing to show the first series, instead ordering a six part mini series of long running show Taggart.
-Scottish viewers complained and STV eventually showed the first season with the second immediately afterwards.
+STV, the Scottish counterpart to ITV, refused to show the first series, instead ordering a six part mini series of the long-running show Taggart (1983).
+After viewers complained, STV showed the first season, with the second immediately afterwards.

-When discussing the public viewing of Downton Abbey Isobel (Penelope Wilton) mentions a scene in the novel "Pride and Prejudice" where the main character Elizabeth Bennett tours Mr. Darcy's house.
-In real life Wilton played the role of Elizabeth's aunt who tours the house with her in the 2005 film adaption.
+When discussing the public viewing of Downton Abbey, Isobel (Penelope Wilton) mentions a scene in the novel "Pride and Prejudice" where main character Elizabeth Bennett tours Mr. Darcy's house.
+In real life, Wilton played the role of Elizabeth's aunt who tours the house with her in the film adaption, Pride & Prejudice (2005).